UniversalDependencies/docs/_ctn/dep/advcl-sim.md

 udver: '2'
 ---

-The dependent of an `advcl:sim` relation is a simultaneous action adverbial clause, which is headed verb with the simultaneous aspect *-lok*.
+The dependent of an `advcl:sim` relation is a simultaneous action adverbial clause, which is headed by a verb with the simultaneous aspect *-lok*.

 ~~~ sdparse
 Ghakaŋ kanchi kok pimalok caklet naktucohatto . \n Later kanchi rice give.INF.SIM candy he_asks_for .